 The Structure and Conduct of Corporate Lobbying: How Firms Lobby the Federal Communications Commission

-lobbying (internal organization vs. trade association) by firms in administrative agencies.
-It explores the power and limitations of the collective action theories and transaction cost theories in explaining lobbying.
-It introduces a dataset of over 900 lobbying contacts cover 101 issues at the Federal Communications Commission (FCC) in early 1998.
-We find that the structure and conduct of large firm lobbying at the FCC is consistent with the predictions of theories of transaction costs and the main results of theories of collective action.
-However, large firms do not change their behavior drastically as structures arise to remedy the free rider problem.
-Small firms show no sensitivity to collective action issues or transaction cost issues in the organization or amount of their lobbying, but they do lobby less when having to reveal proprietary information.
-In sum, large firms behave largely consistent with theoretical predictions, while small firms do not.
+This paper examines the amount and organization (individual vs. collective) of lobbying by firms in administrative agencies.
+It explores the power and limitations of the collective-action theories and transaction-cost theories in explaining lobbying.
+It introduces a dataset of over 900 lobbying contacts covering 101 issues at the Federal Communications Commission (FCC) in early 1998.
+It finds that the structure and conduct of large-firm lobbying at the FCC is consistent with the predictions of theories of transaction costs and the main results of theories of collective action.
+Small firms show little sensitivity to collective-action issues or transaction-cost issues in the organization of their lobbying, but they do lobby less when having to reveal proprietary information.
+In sum, large firms behave in a manner largely consistent with theoretical predictions, while small firms do not.

 Suggested Citation: Suggested Citation